 Under the University of Sydney Act 1989 (as amended), the University’s principal functions include:

 - the provision of facilities for education and research of university standard

 - the encouragement of the dissemination, advancement, development and application of knowledge informed by free enquiry

 - the provision of courses of study or instruction across a range of fields, and the carrying out of research, to meet the needs of the community

 - participation in public discourse

 - the conferring of degrees, including those of bachelor, master and doctor, and the awarding of diplomas, certificates and other awards

 - the provision of teaching and learning that engage with advanced knowledge and enquiry.

-The Senate is the governing authority of the University of Sydney and has the functions conferred or imposed on it by or under the University of Sydney Act 1989.
+The Senate is the governing authority of the University of Sydney and has the functions conferred or imposed on it by or under the University of Sydney Act 1989 (as amended).